vpukhanov/js-profiling-talk/README.md

 3. `chart` demonstrates layout thrashing by forced reflows
 4. `data-viewer` showcases performance issues caused by memory leaks

+### Branches

+- `main` branch contains examples with performance issues
+- `final` branch has the examples that have been fixed

 ## Run the Examples

 Run the script: